LivingInSyn/sliver/Traffic-Encoders.md

 Where `ptr` is a pointer to the buffer and `size` is the size of the buffer.

-#### Debug Log
+### Imports

-Optionally, the following import may be used:
+Optionally, the following imports may be used:

 ```
 log(ptr uint32, size uint32)
+rand() uint64
+time() int64
 ```

-This function takes a pointer to a buffer and the size of the buffer, and logs the contents of the buffer to the console if the implant is in debug mode.
+The `log` function takes a pointer to a buffer and the size of the buffer, and logs the contents of the buffer to the console if the implant is in debug mode.
 On the server will also log the contents if configured to log at the DEBUG level or higher.

+The `rand()` function returns 64-bits of cryptographically secure random data.

+The `time()` function returns the current Unix Nano time as an `int64`.